laurent-guerguy/Project-5-Bikesharing-Predict-Bike-Usage/README.md

 ## Dataset
 The dataset gives information about the use of the bikesharing system of Washington called Capital Bike for 2011 and 2012.
 It shows the amount of rides done every day using the bikeshare system, some information about the weather and the type of day (weekday, weekend or holidays).
-The data is obtained from the following website: https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset
+The data is obtained from the [following website](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset).

 <a name="results"></a>